 These Healthier Chocolate Chip Cookie Bars taste just like a chocolate chip cookie but are made with whole wheat flour, natural sweetener, and dark chocolate chips.
 Soft but chewy, they are so easy to make!

 You’re going to love making these chocolate chip cookie bars.
-We originally made these our first time when my nephew and niece from Montreal came to visit us in Toronto and they absolutely loved them!
+We originally made these for the first time when my nephew and niece from Montreal came to visit us in Toronto, and they absolutely loved them!

-They’re super easy to make as these healthier chocolate chip cookie bars don’t require any chill time nor a mixer.
-It’s the perfect afternoon project to work on with kids as there isn’t a lot of washing up requires and the lack of chill time means they won’t have to wait long to enjoy the bars.
+They’re super easy to make, as these healthier chocolate chip cookie bars don’t require any chill time or a mixer.
+It’s the perfect afternoon project to work on with kids, as there isn’t a lot of washing up required, and the lack of chill time means they won’t have to wait long to enjoy the bars.

-These bars taste just like chocolate chip cookies but they’re much easier to make as you don’t have to worry about baking it in batches since only so many cookies can fit in a sheet pan in the oven as you have to account for spreading.
-These bars can be easily doubled in a larger pan or in two pans in the oven instead and it won’t take you forever having to do them in a zillion batches.
+These bars taste just like chocolate chip cookies, but they’re much easier to make as you don’t have to worry about baking them in batches, since only so many cookies can fit in a sheet pan in the oven, as you have to account for spreading.
+These bars can be easily doubled in a larger pan or in two pans in the oven instead, and it won’t take you forever having to do them in a zillion batches.

 Ingredients